top of page

 Brief notes:

-Commissioned and dedicated to 'Curtocircuito' International Short Film Festival.
-First performance was given by Santiago de Compostela Municipal Wind Orchestra, conducted by Xosé Carlos Seráns in the 'Curtocircuito' International Short Film Festival, Santiago de Compostela, Spain, May 2, 2012.
+Commissioned and dedicated to the 'Curtocircuito' International Short Film Festival.
+First performance was given by Santiago de Compostela Municipal Wind Orchestra, conducted by Xosé Carlos Seráns, at the 'Curtocircuito' International Short Film Festival, Santiago de Compostela (Spain) on May 2, 2012.
+In memoriam of Sir Charles Spencer Chaplin.

-Although this work for wind orchestra is originally composed for be performed – and integrated – altogether with the projection of the homonymous short film by Chaplin, it is not a soundtrack.
-That is why also could be performed in a live concert without the projection, and still will keeping its unity and coherence in the way of a symphonic poem.
-The reason of have written above that 'it is not a soundtrack' is not a trivial thing, due to I would want to stablish – what should be pretty obvious – and is that by the simple fact of superimposing a music to an image, dramaturgy and/or functionality is not being generated, in the way that the musical script does.
+Although this work for wind orchestra was originally composed to be performed - and integrated - together with the projection of the homonymous short film by Chaplin, it is not a soundtrack.
+Therefore, it can also be performed in a live concert without the projection and still maintain its unity and coherence, in the way of a tone poem.
+The reason I wrote 'it is not a soundtrack' is not trivial, as I want to establish - what should be pretty obvious - that the mere superimposition of music on an image does not generate dramaturgy or functionality, as is achieved through a musical script.

-When I received the commission of write music for an original silent film by Chaplin, I was asked to write it in an entirely anachronistic way.
-The idea was soon discarded - although not in its entirety - due that the music always ended up imposing itself over the film, relieving it to a secondary level, and in last stance, taking out the audience from the film itself in the same way had done with me.
-For that reason, I expended the whole time I had for complete this project (one single week!), taking as cornerstone the same aesthetic that Chaplin himself, as composer, had elaborated in one of his best films: Modern Times, 1936.
+When I received the commission to write music for an original silent film by Chaplin, I was asked to write it in an entirely anachronistic way.
+However, this idea was soon discarded - although not entirely - because the music always ended up imposing itself over the film, relegating it to a secondary level and ultimately taking the audience out of the film, just as it had done with me.
+For this reason, I spent the entire time I had to complete this project (just one week!) taking as starting point the same aesthetic that Chaplin himself had elaborated as a composer in one of his best films: Modern Times, 1936.

 bottom of page